-The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development in preparation for life in Modern Britain.
+The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development in preparation for life in modern Britain.
+At our school we provide pupils with a curriculum that is relevant for them, as children growing up in the local community.
+We are preparing our pupils to be 21st Century citizens who contribute positively to local, national and global communities - this is our intent.
 It includes not only the formal requirements of the National Curriculum, but also any other activity organised by school, for example, extra-curricular activities and any other activities designed to enrich the experience of the children.
 There is also a ‘hidden’ element to the curriculum which includes what the children learn from their school environment, the way they are treated and how they are expected to behave.

 The curriculum does not dictate ‘how’ things are taught.
 That is down to us.
 We will mix a rich cross curricular approach to make learning fun, with discrete teaching of specialist subjects such as computing, foreign languages and physical education.

 Parent's guides to the curriculum can be found below, and if you have any questions regarding the curriculum please contact Mrs Johnstone, Acting Headteacher directly via telephone no. 01332 673785 or email:- email@example.com :